Dodotree/zebra/README.md

 2. Open index.html in a compatible browser
 3. Grant permission to access cameras/microphones
 4. Select a camera or mic from the dropdown
+5. Push the "camera or mic" or "camera and mic" button.
-5. Explore available controls and settings
+6. Explore available controls and settings

 ## 📸 Use Cases